 It’s a good idea to screen labels to check for the amount of sugar per 100g.

 The ingredients list will often highlight any added sugars like honey, syrups, fruit puree or dried fruit.

 The salt content in bread

 It’s no secret that bread is one of the highest contributors of hidden salt in our children’s diet!

-As it’s a useful source of carbohydrate, bread needn’t be restricted on the basis of its salt content.
+As it’s a useful source of carbohydrates, bread needn’t be restricted based on its salt content.
 It’s still a good idea to read nutrition labels to screen for both added sugars and salt.

 If the amount of added salt bothers you, you can control the amount of added salt to bread by baking your own.